Grand Sylhet Hotel Launches Signature Club Membership

-(MENAFN- Bangladesh Monitor) Dhaka: Grand Sylhet Hotel and Resort launched its "Signature Club Membership Programme" through a ceremony held at the property's Skyy Kabana outlet on November 10.
+(MENAFN- Bangladesh Monitor) Sylhet : Grand Sylhet Hotel and Resort launched its "Signature Club Membership Programme" through a ceremony held at the property's Skyy Kabana outlet on November 10.

 Ali Md Zakaria, Chairman, Mohammad Fokoruddin Razi, Managing Director and other high officials of Grand Sylhet Hotel and Resort were present on the occasion.